maxwills/XPImageGeneration/README.md

 When you complete the experiment to the end, the development environment automatically closes.
 After that point, because your session is over and your data is anonymized, we won't be able to cancel your participation as it will be impossible to find which data is yours.

+**You need an internet connection to participate to the experiment.**

+This experiment is a controlled experiment using the Pharo 9 base image.
+You should not under any circumstance load or use other tools than the ones provided into the system.
+Data showing external interference (such as loading or using external tools) will be considered invalid and thus discarded.

+However, you are free to use everything you have at your disposal in the Pharo 9 base image.

 ## Set-up